ofialko/Building-SQL-Data-Warehouse/README.md

 # Building SQL Data Warehouse

-Full description is provide in [this file](Description of a final project.pdf)
+Full description is provided in [this file](Description of a final project.pdf)